UBC-MDS/movielover_r/README.md

 R -f app.R
 ```

-The dashboard then would be available locally via <localhost:8050>, please follow the contribution section if you would like to join us!
+The dashboard then would be available locally via <localhost:8050>, please follow the contribution section if you would like to improve our app!

 ### Contribution